Red Velvet Baked Oatmeal is a creamy, delicious, and festive twist on the famous classic.

 It might be hard to define this dish as 100% healthy recipe thanks to using the food coloring and sugar, but the oats are on the good side here.

 Talking about sugar, I normally don’t add much/at all granulated sugar in baked oatmeal using maple syrup or bananas instead.
-However, I think this Red Velvet Baked Oatmeal needs some sugar – it would be rather bland if not sweetened.
+However, I think this recipe needs some sugar – it would be rather bland if not sweetened.

 Dessert For Your Breakfast!